Red lotus (Nymphaea pubescens)

 Effects when smoking

-• Soothing sensations that may help alleviate stress
+• Gentle calming sensations that help reduce daily stress

 Flavor Profile